codegourmet/buildinfo-maven-example/README.md

 http://maven.apache.org/ref/3.6.3/maven-model-builder/#Model_Interpolation

-There are also plugins available that will expose the current git commit hash as a maven property.
+There are plugins available that will expose the current git commit hash as a maven property.